By

 The following pests are commonly found in the UK and are not harmful, but you may wish to consider the following information and recommendations for prevention:

-Fruit flies – keep bin lids closed and regularly dispose of rubbish.
+Fruit flies – Keep bin lids closed and regularly dispose of rubbish.
 You may wish to check any potted plants in case they are breeding.

 Bed Bugs – Report these immediately on Planon.
 Clean all bedding, clothing and soft furnishings, and hoover the room.